Brown Sugar Syrup Recipe

 Brown sugar on a wooden spoon

 Simple syrup is a vital ingredient in cocktail making.
 It adds sweetness and body, which enriches flavours and gives cocktails a smooth drinking experience.
-Regular simple syrup is sweet and to the point, while brown sugar syrup is treacly and lingering.
+The regular version is sweet and straightforward, while brown sugar syrup is treacly and lingering.
 It melts into cocktails with all the smoothness of a Barry White number, adding layers of caramel, toffee, and vanilla.
-It’s an easy way to add depth to cocktails, and with this brown sugar syrup recipe, you’ll mix up hit after hit.
+It’s an easy way to add depth to cocktails.
+With this recipe, you’ll be mixing up hit after hit.

 QUICK TIPS